 If you just started dating someone, you’re still in the early stages of getting to know who they are.
 Everything seems amazing.
 You have butterflies when you’re around them.
 But you still have a lot to learn about them.
-The best way to get to know someone is by asking questions for a new relationship.
+The best way to get to know your partner on a deeper level is by asking the right questions for a new relationship.

-Without asking questions, you will sit in a fun and flirty zone without ever learning anything.
-Then when something important arises, you won’t know how to handle it or if your beliefs align.
+Without asking the kind of deep questions we’ll get into in a second, you will sit in the fun and flirty zone without ever learning anything or knowing each other better.
+Then when something important arises, you won’t know how to keep your relationship afloat.

 It is vital to discuss sensitive topics in a new relationship to avoid getting stuck in something destined to fail.

-Whether you have dealbreakers or just want to know how you might handle things as a couple, asking questions for a new relationship is the best place to start.
-This will help you move forward together or decide if you want to part ways.
-[Read: Checklist for a happy romance]
+Whether you have dealbreakers or just want to know how you might handle things as a couple, asking questions is the best place to start if you want to know whether your relationship is going somewhere or not.
+This will also help you move forward together or decide if you want to part ways.
+[Read: Starting a new relationship?
+Your checklist for a happy romance]

-Word of warning… don’t ask these questions all at once, or it’ll feel more like an interrogation than a date.
-These topics usually come up naturally as you get to know someone, but bring them up if you find them essential.
+Word of warning… don’t ask these questions in a new relationship all at once, or it’ll make you come across as more of an interrogator than a partner.
+These topics usually come up naturally as you get to know someone on a deeper level, but bring them up if you find them essential.

 Of course, you will need to answer some of these questions for them as well.
 It’s a two-way street.
 You aren’t just getting to know them, but they are getting to know you as well.